erikdahlstrand/redraw/README.md

 The tools that blurs image content, by applying a pixelate-filter.

-##### color
+##### activeColor
 Type: `string` (optional)

 Default: `#33e`

-Sets the color of the element in canvas, but only before it is defined, no color is applied once complete.
+Sets the color of the element in canvas, but only before it is complete and the pixelate effect is applied.

+##### activeOpacity
+Type: `number` (optional)

+Default: `0.3`

+Sets the color of the marker element in canvas, before it is complete, i.e. while it is being dragged.

 ##### label
 Type: `string` (optional)